meyoungorcl/apex-atp/Lab2.md

 ## Introduction

 Now that you are logged into your workspace, you can start creating APEX applications.
-You will build a simple application based on a spreadsheet.
-However, APEX scales well, allowing you to also build large, sophisticated apps based on local database objects, REST enabled SQL objects, and even REST APIs.
+In this lab, you will build a simple application based on a spreadsheet.
+Keep in mind that APEX scales well, from simple apps to large, sophisticated ones based on local database objects, REST enabled SQL objects, and even REST APIs.

 Within the APEX development environment, you will spend the majority of your time in the App Builder.
 In your own time you should also investigate the SQL Workshop, where you can create and maintain database objects, Team Development, where you can track large APEX development projects, and the App Gallery, which contains numerous productivity and sample apps that can be installed within minutes.